 State Records by WeightThis is the oldest of Colorado's fishing recognition programs.
-For each of 38 different species of fish, this program tracks the heaviest fish ever caught in the state of Colorado.
-If an angler catches a large fish that he believes may have broken the weight record in its species, there is a series of steps that must be taken to have the fish certified as a new state record.
+For each of 49 different species of fish, this program tracks the heaviest fish ever caught in the state of Colorado.
+If an angler catches a large fish that they believe may have broken the weight record in its species, there is a series of steps that must be taken to have the fish certified as a new state record.
 Verified state record applicants will receive a lapel pin.

 View records and information on qualifying from the

-State Released Records by Length
+State Records by Length